demisto/content/Packs/Dragos_Platform/README.md

 6. Check the "Use newline delimiter for TCP and TLS streams" checkbox under **Message Delimiter**.
 7. Click on **Next: SET TEMPLATE**.
 8. From the **Output Message Format** dropdown, select CEF.
+9. Use the recommended CEF template suggested by Dragos documentation, under **Message**.
-9. Leave all other fields set to their default state.
+10. Leave all other fields set to their default state.
-10. Click Save.
+11. Click **Save**.

 For more information contact Dragos support.